splunk/observability-workshop/docs/victorops/cleanup.md

     Enter a value: yes
     ```
+---

+## Optional - Mulitpass VMs Only

-Now `exit` from the Multipass instance(s) you are in and get back to your system command prompt.
+If you are using a Multipass VM instead of an Splunk provided EC2 Instance you can now delete this instance.
+You will need to `exit` from the Multipass instance you are in to get back to your system command prompt.

 You can use `multipass list` to get the names of any current running instances: